Russo-Ukrainian war (2022–present): Fall of Sievierodonetsk and Lysychansk

-A Russian missile attack on Kramatorsk railway station on 8 April killed at least 61 and injuring 87 to 300.
 On 11 April, Zelenskyy said Ukraine expected a new Russian offensive in the east.
-American officials said Russia had withdrawn or been repulsed elsewhere, and was preparing a retraction, resupply, and redeployment to the southeastern Ukraine front.
+American officials said Russia had withdrawn or been repulsed elsewhere and was preparing a retraction, resupply, and redeployment to the southeastern Ukraine front.
 Military satellites photographed Russian convoys of infantry and mechanised units deploying south from Kharkiv to Izium on 11 April, apparently part of the planned Russian redeployment.

 On 18 April, with Mariupol overtaken by Russian forces, the Ukrainian government announced that the second phase of the reinforced invasion of the Donetsk, Luhansk and Kharkiv oblasts had intensified with expanded invasion forces occupying the Donbas.
 On 22 May, the BBC reported that after the fall of Mariupol, Russia had intensified offensives in Luhansk and Donetsk while concentrating missile attacks and intense artillery fire on Sievierodonetsk, the largest city under Ukrainian control in Luhansk Oblast.
 On 23 May, Russian forces were reported entering Lyman, capturing the city by 26 May.
 Ukrainian forces were reported leaving Sviatohirsk.
 By 24 May, Russian forces captured Svitlodarsk.
 On 30 May, Reuters reported that Russian troops had breached the outskirts of Sievierodonetsk.
 By 2 June, The Washington Post reported that Sievierodonetsk was on the brink of capitulation with over 80% in the hands of Russian troops.
 On 3 June, Ukrainian forces reportedly began a counter-attack in Sievierodonetsk.
 By 4 June, Ukrainian government sources claimed 20% or more of the city had been recaptured.